-How Much Water Should You Drink in a Day?
+How Many Ounces of Water Should You Drink a Day?
+Experts Weigh In

 According to Erin Palinski-Wade, registered dietician, certified diabetes educator, and author, your body is made up of about 60 percent water, which makes staying hydrated very important.
-"When you are dehydrated and there is not enough water in the intestines, this can have a direct impact on everything from bowel movements (increasing the risk of constipation) to a reduced ability to remove waste products from the body."
-While symptoms of mild dehydration aren't that severe—they can present as reduced energy levels, dark colored urine, increased thirst, dry mouth, headaches, muscle cramps, to name a few—severe dehydration can be more serious and lead to trouble with your kidneys, bladder, heat exhaustion, and seizures.
+"When you are dehydrated and there is not enough water in the intestines, this can have a direct impact on everything from bowel movements—increasing the risk of constipation—to a reduced ability to remove waste products from the body."
+Jones adds that the beverage helps regulate body temperature, keeps joints lubricated, keeps organs functioning properly, balances your body chemicals, and delivers nutrients to cells.

-Dr. Struble says that her suggestion to have kids drink whenever they're thirsty is a practice she thinks should be carried through to adulthood, too.
+In addition to these guidances, Dr. Kristin Struble says to drink when you're thirsty.
 "We all eat different things that contain different levels of sodium and other preservatives, we drink different foods that might dehydrate, we all have different activity levels, and we all live in different climates that might contribute to the need for more or less water intake," she says.

 Symptoms of mild dehydration aren't too debilitating—they can present as reduced energy levels, dark colored urine, increased thirst, dry mouth, headaches, muscle cramps, and other discomforts.
 Alternatively, severe dehydration can be more serious and lead to trouble with your kidneys, bladder, heat exhaustion, and seizures.
 If you're unsure if you're dehydrated or not, try examining your urine.
 According to Struble, if it's light yellow (as opposed to darker shades of the hue) you are probably well hydrated.
 If your urine is on the darker spectrum, you need to make an effort to drink more H20.

 Can You Drink Too Much Water?